Sports Watch & Bike Computer Update, Garmin Rumours and more

 Pacer 2 AMOLED, 2 PRO AMOLED Q4.2024 – this was the Vantage M3- Unite, 2025???

-Next up from Polar might be AMOLED versions of Pacer (Pro) and the Unite (fitness) watch.
+Next up from Polar might be AMOLED versions of the Pacer (Pro) and Unite (fitness) watches.
 It’s unclear if or how a next-gen Pacer can be differentiated from Vantage M3.

 A new venture from Polar would most likely be a Grit M2, i.e., an X2 outdoors watch with maps made of lower-quality materials.
-This could be priced well below Garmin Fenix E to be attractive, but how far down the price scale would Polar have to go to be seen as having better value than the uber-cheap Amazfit T-Rex 2?
+This could be priced well below the Garmin Fenix E to be attractive, but how far down the price scale would Polar have to go to be seen as offering better value than the extremely affordable Amazfit T-Rex 2?
 I don’t know the answer, but there is scope for something here now that Garmin has laid out its stall with Instinct and Fenix; then there’s just the pesky problem of Suunto’s excellent Race S.

-Against that, we could SPECULATIVELY say that Unite might be a poor performer in profit generation and could be skipped or dropped.
+On the other hand, we could speculatively say that Unite might be a poor performer in terms of profit generation and could be skipped or dropped.

 Suunto

-Suunto is the most likely to surprise us, as evidenced last year by the excellent Suunto RACE watch (possibly the best outside of Garmin) and Shokz-like headphones (Suunto Wing).
-Polar is taking a similar but distinct route by opening its platform to Sennheiser’s optical HR earbuds… Suunto has opened up its app to Xiaomi too.
+Suunto is the most likely to surprise us, as evidenced last year by the excellent Suunto RACE and Suunto RUN watches (possibly the best outside of Garmin) and the Shokz-like Suunto Wing headphones.
+Polar is taking a similar but distinct route by opening its platform to Sennheiser’s optical HR earbuds… Suunto has also opened up its app to Xiaomi.

 People forget that Suunto is no longer Finnish.
 Its Chinese owner also owns the Haylou brand.
-It’s possible, but unlikely, that a dramatic cross-branding of watches in the stable could see newer, cheaper Suunto watches.
+It’s possible that a dramatic cross-branding of watches in the stable could effectively lead to the introduction of newer, more affordable Suunto watches (Edit: Suunto RUN might indicate more of this to come).

 This is speculative information